stamstergios/RegressJS/README.md

 require('../componentsExtensions/' + this.target.getAttribute('data-component-id'))(this, (extensions) => {
 });
 ```
-When compiled using Webpack the '../componentsExtensions/myextended-component-table' is succesfully resolved and mapped for use in \__webpack_require__
+When compiled using Webpack, the '../componentsExtensions/myextended-component-table', for example, is succesfully resolved and mapped for use in '\_\_webpack_require__'

 ## In the custom extended component file e.g. myextended-component-table.js:
 ```js